 You can buy matching containers of various sizes or just use what you have.
 Over time, the inner pots will become obscured by plants.

 Place an upside down plastic nursery pot in the largest container, pour potting soil around it and moisten the soil.
 The plastic pot should feel sturdy in the pot and rest level.

 That's it!
-You're ready to build the next level of your stacked container.
+You've created the first tier.
+Now you're ready to build the next level of your stacked container.

 Are your hands dirty yet?

 Next, place the second largest pot on the upturned nursery pot.
 Make sure it's stable and that the drainage holes line up.

 Then put an upside down plastic pot inside pot #2.

 Pour potting soil around it and add a bit of water.